 Slovakia is not one of the traditional final destinations for migrants.
 It is a culturally homogeneous country, which was not affected by the dramatic increase of migration during the twentieth century.
 Until recently, Slovakia was almost exclusively country of origin of the migrants, in other words a country whose residents used to migrate abroad for various reasons.

 It was the accession of the Slovak Republic (SR) to the European Union (EU) and the Schengen Area that caused more significant changes.
-During the period since 2004, the illegal and asylum migration has decreased and the legal migration has increased three times.
+During the period since 2004, the illegal and asylum migration has decreased and the legal migration has increased more than four times.
 Although the increase of foreign population in Slovakia in years 2004 – 2008 was the second highest among the EU states, the representation of foreigners in population remains low.
-Today the foreigners make up 1.5 percent of population and their number is slowly, yet continuously increasing: in 2015, there were about 8,072 more foreigners living in Slovakia than the year before, which means an increase of 10.5%.1
+Today the foreigners make up 1.7 percent of population and their number is slowly, yet continuously increasing: in 2016, there were about 8,460 more foreigners living in Slovakia than the year before, which means an increase of 10%.1

-In addition to migration based on social reasons, such as family reunification or marriage to a Slovak citizen, the most significant component of legal migration is currently migration for work.
+In addition to migration based on social reasons, such as family reunification or marriage to a Slovak citizen, the most significant component of legal migration is currently migration for work and study.

 FACTS & FIGURES ON MIGRATION IN SLOVAKIA

-- If all the foreigners in SR concentrated in one place, they would create a town as large as Žilina.
+- If all the foreigners in SR concentrated in one place, they would create a town as large as Prešov.

 6.: Out of all the EU countries, Slovakia has the sixth lowest proportion of foreigners4